manios/kariera2018-spring/README.md

 It was developed as a tutorial of Spring Boot and Angular for workshop puproses on Devs Kariera 2018 day in Athens, Greece (2018-12-01).

+## Branches

+* `master`: contains the exercise as it is taught inside the workshop with TODO items/goals to be missing.
+* `complete`: contains the complete solution

 ## Database

 In order to run this application you have to create a new MySQL database and ```student``` table using the following DDL commands: